 A Night of Celebration at the Devon Sports Awards 2019

 Community sporting heroes and heroines across Devon were recognised at Sandy Park on Thursday 11th July 2019 during the 22nd Devon Sports Awards.
-The evening was an opportunity to pay tribute and thank those groups and individuals who enable thousands of people in Devon to be active and enjoy sport at a grass-roots level.
+The evening was an opportunity to pay tribute and thank groups and individuals who enable thousands of people in Devon to be active and enjoy sport at a grass-roots level.

 Devon’s Celebrities Galore!